mlopscommunity/community-survey/survey_goals_and_questions.md

     * Within central services
     * Part of a business unit
     * other??  how do we make this question relevant to startup & big E?
-* Which other roles do you collaborate with?
+* Which other roles do you collaborate with on MLOps?
+    * ML Engineer
+    * Data Scientist
+    * Software Engineer
+    * Data Engineer
+    * SRE/DevOps
+    * Researcher
+    * Data Analyst
 * Where do those people sit?
     * Your team
     * Other teams